Written by Kristian Olsen, Product Manager | 13 August 2021

 * By subscribing to the latest news from our blog, you consent to us storing your email address, and sending you monthly emails.
 You can, at any time, retract this consent.

+27 June, 2017.
+This date should be etched on the mind of every maritime operator, shipowner and crew member.
 Why?
-Because this was the day when the largest transport and logistics company in the world – Maersk – fell victim to a major cyber attack caused by the NotPetya malware.
+Because this was the day when the largest transport and logistics company in the world – Maersk – fell victim to a major cyberattack caused by the NotPetya malware.

-The malware attack, described by Wired Magazine as the worst cyber attack in history, represented a “watershed moment” in the shipping community.
+The malware attack, described by Wired Magazine as the worst cyberattack in history, represented a “watershed moment” in the shipping community.
 The wake-up call was loud and clear: Maritime cybersecurity is no longer optional – it’s business-critical.

-Malware can enter through any number of points like end-user devices, email attachments, web pages, cloud services, user actions, and removable media.
+Malware can enter through any number of points like end-user devices, email attachments, web pages, cloud services, user actions and removable media.

 There is no single solution to managing cyber threats like malware.
 Technology plays a crucial role, but it must be part of a wider approach.
-Focusing on cybersecurity technology.
+To combat malware, we cannot solely rely on cybersecurity technology.

 The crucial first strategic step to safeguarding your ships from malware and all other current and emerging cyber threats and vulnerabilities is to plan and perform a thorough cyber risk assessment.

 You need to understand the external cybersecurity threats to the ship, as well as the internal cybersecurity threat posed by inappropriate use and lack of awareness.

 Are your onboard systems and procedures robust enough to handle the current level of threat?

 By continually assessing risk exposure and then working to implement protection and detection measures, you can minimise cyber risks on board your ships.
 Use the following questions as a basis for a proper risk assessment: